Times Tables Check: Explained For Year 4 Teachers & Parents

 - Using apps – our favourites are Times Tables Rock Stars or Hit the Button

 - Asking your child multiplication calculations out of order, like: “What is 4 x 7?
 What is 9 x 5?
 What is 6 x 11?” to develop fluency and mental maths;

-- Using pasta pieces or pebbles to show groups of numbers representing times tables, e.g. four groups of three pasta shells to show 3 x 4 = 12;
+- Using pasta pieces or pebbles to solidify the concept of multiplication, e.g. four groups of three pasta shells to show 3 x 4 = 12;

 - Asking your child related short division questions, like “What is 12 divided by 4?
 What is 55 divided by 11?”;

 - Asking your child word problems based on times tables, like: “If five friends have £3 each, how much money do they have in total?”;

 - Make learning multiplication tables fun and a little bit competitive with these maths games, multiplication games and times tables games;

 - Trying out active ways of learning times tables, like our times tables practice ideas with pavement chalk:

 - Government guidance on the multiplication tables check for parents

 - How to help with times tables at home